agabor/docs/_includes/ios/users.md

 ```
 </div>

-For an application that logs data to Parse but doesn't provide any user access to that data, you would deny access to the current user while providing a restrictive ACL:
+For an application that logs data to MSG but doesn't provide any user access to that data, you would deny access to the current user while providing a restrictive ACL:

 <div class="language-toggle" markdown="1">
 ```objective_c